Positions for labour and birth

 - helping to open your pelvis for the next stage

-Here are some positions you could choose:
+Here are some positions you can choose:

 - kneeling, using a chair or birthing ball (yoga, or 'fit' ball) for support